 Even in normal times when the global economy is not in crisis, the accounting identity presented above makes clear that if there is a private-sector desire to net save in a trade-deficit economy, there must, by necessity, be a budget deficit.
 Budget deficits are the normal requirement, not some aberration.

 This approach to economic growth, based on fiscal austerity and an ever increasing build up of private debt, is clearly unsustainable.
-It hits its limit when private debt becomes so high relative to income that some households and firms can no longer service their debt.
-Unlike a fiat-currency issuing government, private households and firms are financially constrained.
-If an increasing number of them can’t meet their obligations, bankruptcies mount and a crisis ensues.
+It hits its limit when private debt becomes so high relative to income that a critical cohort of households and businesses can no longer service the debt.
+These bankruptcies impact on the incomes of others, due to falling demand for goods and services, resulting in still further bankruptcies and potentially a generalized crisis.

 The unsustainability of budget surpluses is borne out by history.
 As Randall Wray has recently pointed out in an article, The Federal Budget Is Not Like a Household Budget, the US government has attempted to string together successive budget surpluses seven times in its history, and on the first six of these occasions, the attempt was directly followed by a depression.
-Whether it is about to happen for the seventh time will be revealed over the next few years.
+Whether it is about to happen for the seventh time will be revealed in the coming years.

-There are really only two effective ways to address the private sector’s current need to reduce debt.
+To sum up, there are really only two effective ways to address the private sector’s current need to reduce debt.
 One method would be to arrange for an orderly write down or cancellation of debts.
 This would free up private income for expenditure, providing an impetus for private production.
-Alternatively, and in keeping with the national accounting considerations discussed above, the government can use sustained deficit expenditure to maintain demand, income and, with it, private saving.
+Alternatively, and in keeping with the national accounting considerations discussed above, the government can use sustained net expenditure to maintain demand, income and, with it, private saving.
 Once private firms and households have saved sufficiently to bring their debt under control, they will be in a stronger position to undertake expenditures that add to demand and income.
 At this point, tax revenue will revive, endogenously reducing the budget deficit.

 Recommended reading on this topic